gluster/glusterfs-specs/done/GlusterFS 3.8/gluster-nfs-off.md

 #### Nature of proposed change

-Change default option value in xlators/mgmt/glusterd/...
+Change default option value in `xlators/mgmt/glusterd/...` and all test-cases that expect Gluster/NFS to be running by default.

 #### Implications on manageability